MacDue/Mank-Spec/spec/lexical_elements.md

 ### Identifiers

-Identifiers name things within a program, such as varaibles and functions.
+Identifiers name things within a program, such as variables and functions.
 Identifiers must start with a letter or underscore, and then can be followed by any number of letters, underscores, or numbers.

 ```ebnf
 identifiers = (letter | '_'), { letter | digit | '_' } ;